markscholtz/dotfiles/README.markdown

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+### Git

+The gitconfig file requires a bit of customization when changing and so currently is not automatically symlinked as part of the installation process.

+Run the following command to copy a gitconfig template:

+    cd ~/code/dotfiles
+    cp git/gitconfig.symlink.myexample git/gitconfig.symlink
+    rake install

+Then make the following changes:

+- Delete unnecessary comments.
+- Update user.email.
+- Set credential.helper based on operating system.

+### OS X

+Install all Homebrew CLI applications specified in the Brewfile by running:

+    brew update # Initialize empty git repository. brew bundle

 ## topical